 Do you find your anxiety is interfering with your work, school, or family life?

-Is your anxiety causing you to avoid everyday situations because of the anxiety that cause you?
+Is your anxiety causing you to avoid everyday situations?

 Do you experience sudden anxiety attacks of heart-pounding panic?